google/applied-machine-learning-intensive/v2/06_other_models/05_svm/slides.md

 ## Soft Margin Classifier

 <!--
-As supprt vector machine is a soft margin classifier.
-We use the idea of the maximal margin classifier, but we allow for some data points to be incorrectly labeled (either because our data wasn't linearly separable to begin with, or we want to increse our margin and reduce overfitting).
+A support vector machine is a soft margin classifier.
+We use the idea of the maximal margin classifier, but we allow for some datapoints to be incorrectly labeled (either because our data wasn't linearly separable to begin with, or we want to increase our margin and reduce overfitting).
 -->

 ---

 # Kernel Trick

 <!--
 When Linear SVM won’t work, the kernel trick finds a hyperplane boundary in a higher dimension, for low computational power.